-on assignment, Lagos
+on assignment, Moscow

 Washington’s withdrawal from the international nuclear deal on Iran, the JCPOA, and imposition of new sanctions against a host of Russian subjects are the leading developments in the latest edition of Alaco’s Guide to Sanctions, which helps businesses navigate the rising number of trade and investment restrictions affecting jurisdictions around the world.

 Updated quarterly, the guide provides an overview of all the sanctions programmes operated by the EU, the US, the UN and Switzerland, including detail on restrictions in place, implementation timelines and links to the underlying official documentation.

 The guide distils the raft of often dense sanctions-related trade regulations and legal documents into concise notes that enable readers quickly to assess the risks of doing business in developing world markets.